System Design Space

 Polyglot persistence

-One database is rarely optimal for transactional writes, full-text search, and vector retrieval at once.
+One database is rarely optimal for transactions, full-text search, and vector retrieval at the same time.

 Related chapters